juju/docs/src/en/tutorial-k8s-static-pv.md

 ## Creating Juju storage pools

 Whether or not storage volumes are provisioned statically or dynamically Juju storage pools must be created.
-This must be done for both operator storage and charm storage on a per-model basis.
+This is done for operator storage and, if a charm has storage requirements, for charm storage.
+All on a per-model basis.
 The command to use is `create-storage-pool`.

-The number of storage pools is dependent on the storage classes referenced in the PV definition files.
+The number of storage pools is dependent on the storage classes listed in the PV definition files.
 The simplest arrangement is to have a single storage pool for each storage type and this is the approach our definition files above have taken.
 The two storage classes are 'k8s-model-juju-operator-storage' and 'k8s-model-juju-unit-storage' .

 Naturally, then, during the creation process of a storage pool the storage